jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

 ## Better Directions
 1. Flash marlin with 1 offset
-	2. Open A
+2. 1.
+Open Anduino IDE
+	2. Edit configure.h

             Z_PROBE_OFFSET_FROM_EXTRUDER = 0
+   1.

-2. Move Z probe till it triggers
+3. Move Z probe till it triggers
     1. Move down till it triggers
     2. Back off by 1mm
     3. Go down by .1mm increments checking with M119 each time
  3. Record Z for M114 (Ex. -2.70)
  4. Use .076 feeler or piece of paper and place under nozzle
  5. Move down .1 increments till you feel friction between nozzle tip and feeler
-3. Back off .1
+4. Back off .1
-4. Record Z for M114 (Ex. -3.00)
+5. Record Z for M114 (Ex. -3.00)
-5. Take difference of these 2 measurements (Ex. -2.70 - -3.00 = 0.30) Move down till triggered
+6. Take difference of these 2 measurements (Ex. -2.70 - -3.00 = 0.30) Move down till triggered
-6. This number represents the distance *below* the nozzle tip that the sensor triggered
+7. This number represents the distance *below* the nozzle tip that the sensor triggered
-7. Set Z_PROBE_OFFSET_FROM_EXTRUDER to negative value of the distance Ex.
+8. Set Z_PROBE_OFFSET_FROM_EXTRUDER to negative value of the distance Ex.
 Distance = 0.30 = -0.30 Z_PROBE_OFFSET
     Note: We do the negative because the probe is triggering below the nozzle tip (Always the case with a static probe)

 ## Delete rest once you get above directions working